shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **22. Batch normalization ― It is a step of hyperparameter γ,β that normalizes the batch {xi}.
 By noting μB,σ2B the mean and variance of that we want to correct to the batch, it is done as follows:**

 &#10230; Bündelnormalisierung - Ein Schritt des Hyperparameters γ,β welcher das Bündel {xi} normalisiert.
-Es seien μB der Mittelwert und σ2B die Varianz dessen um was das Bündel korrigiert werden soll, dann gilt folgendes:
+Seien μB der Mittelwert und σ2B die Varianz von dem Wert mit dem der Batch korrigiert werden soll, dann gilt folgendes:

 <br>

 **23. It is usually done after a fully connected/convolutional layer and before a non-linearity layer and aims at allowing higher learning rates and reducing the strong dependence on initialization.**

-&#10230; Geschieht üblicherweise nach einer vollständig verbundenen/faltenden Schicht und vor einer nicht-linearen Schicht und bezweckt eine höhere Lernrate und eine Reduzierung der starken Abhängigkeit von der Initialisierung.
+&#10230; Wird üblicherweise nach einer vollständig verbundenen/faltenden Schicht und vor einer nicht-linearen Schicht durchgeführt und bezweckt die Erhöhung der Lernrate und eine Reduzierung der starken Abhängigkeit von der Initialisierung.

 <br>